epi2me-labs/wf-somatic-variation/README.md

 3. Filter out the SVs in simple repeats using `add_simple_repeat.py` (*optional*)
 4. Annotate transposable and repetitive elements using `nanomonsv insert_classify` (*optional*)

-As of `nanomonsv` v0.7.1 (and v0.4.0 of the workflow), users can provide the approximate single base quality value (QV) for their dataset.
-To decide which is the most appropriate value for your dataset, visit the `nanomonsv get` [web page](https://github.com/friend1ws/nanomonsv#get), but it can be summarized as follow:
+As of `nanomonsv` v0.7.1 (and v0.4.0 of this workflow), users can provide the approximate single base quality value (QV) for their dataset.
+To decide which is the most appropriate value for your dataset, visit the `get` section of the `nanomonsv` [web page](https://github.com/friend1ws/nanomonsv#get), but it can be summarized as follow:

 |     Basecaller     |  Quality value  |
 |--------------------|-----------------|